-A slice of luxuriously rich NY-style cheesecake is one of my favorite guilty pleasures.
-If it’s on the menu, you can bet I’ll order it.
-But I rarely make cheesecake at home because it can be a bit fussy.
-It needs to bake in a water bath to prevent curdling and cracking, and it’s always hard to tell when it’s done.
+New York-style cheesecake is one of the most crowd-pleasing desserts you can make, but baking a whole cheesecake at home can be a project.
+Cheesecakes need to be baked in a water bath to prevent curdling and cracking, and it can be tricky to tell when they’re done.
 Cheesecake bars, however, are a different story.
-Dense and creamy with a hint of lemon and a crisp brown sugar-graham cracker crust, these bars are not only a cinch to make, they rival the very best NY cheesecake out there.
-They also have a high crust-to-cheesecake ratio so if you’re a crust-lover like me, you’ll 😍 them.
+Dense and creamy with a hint of lemon and a crisp graham cracker crust, these cheesecake bars are not only a cinch to make, but they also rival the very best NY cheesecake out there.
+They also have a high crust-to-cheesecake ratio so if you’re a crust-lover like me, you’ll ? them.

 Begin by making the graham cracker crust.
 In a medium bowl, combine the graham cracker crumbs, brown sugar, salt, and melted butter.